 Correcting Typographical Errors and Adding Missing Information

 The information listed on your child's birth certificate is based on the Report of Live Birth submitted to the Pennsylvania Department of Health.
-If you delivered your baby in a licensed Pennsylvania birth facility, you likely were provided with a birth mother's worksheet which is used to collect information to be included on the Report of Live Birth.
-The birthing facility then entered information from the birth mother's worksheet into an electronic Report of Live Birth which is submitted directly to us.
+If you delivered your baby in a licensed Pennsylvania birth facility, you likely were provided with a Birthing Parent's Worksheet which is used to collect information to be included on the Report of Live Birth.
+The birthing facility then entered information from the Birthing Parent's Worksheet into an electronic Report of Live Birth which is submitted directly to us.
 While most Reports of Live Birth are submitted with 100% accuracy, sometimes typographical errors do occur.

-To correct this type of error, complete the Birth Record Correction Form (located on the back of the birth certificate).
-If you do not have your child's birth certificate, you may download a Birth Correction Form from our website.
+To correct this type of error, complete the Request to Modify an Infant’s Birth Record.
 Do not use this form to add a parent to a child's birth record.

 Based on national standards, all parent's names as printed on a birth certificate list the parent's legal name prior to first marriage (also referred to as a maiden last name).

-All parents listed on the birth certificate must sign the Birth Correction Form.
+All parents listed on the birth certificate must sign the Request to Modify an Infant’s Birth Record.
 The form also needs notarized if one of the following applies:

 - You are changing the last name of your child.